-- If the repository is in "keyfile" encryption mode, the keyfile must exist locally or it must be manually moved after performing the upgrade: - 1.
-Locate the repository ID, contained in the config file in the repository. - 2.
+- The upgrade can only be performed on local repositories.
+It cannot be performed on remote repositories. - If the repository is in "keyfile" encryption mode, the keyfile must exist locally or it must be manually moved after performing the upgrade: - 1.
+Get the repository ID with borg config /path/to/repo id. - 2.
 Locate the attic key file at ~/.attic/keys/.
 The correct key for the repository starts with the line ATTIC_KEY <repository id>. - 3.
 Copy the attic key file to ~/.config/borg/keys/ - 4.
 Change the first line from ATTIC_KEY ... to BORG_KEY - 5.
 Verify that the repository is now accessible (e.g. borg list <repository>). - Attic and Borg use different "chunker params".
 This means that data added by Borg won't deduplicate with the existing data stored by Attic.
 The effect is lessened if the files cache is used with Borg. - Repositories in "passphrase" mode must be migrated to "repokey" mode using Upgrading a passphrase encrypted attic repo.
 Borg does not support the "passphrase" mode any other way.